Repository providers enable LGTM Enterprise to connect to a repository system and collect data. You manage repository providers from the

 Select an Authorization provider to define the authorization level for projects created using this repository provider, either:

-If you do not want standard users to be able to add projects to LGTM Enterprise, clear the check box labeled Allow non-admin users to add projects.
+If you do not want standard users to be able to add projects to LGTM Enterprise, clear the check box labeled Allow adding projects through the frontend.

 Click Add to save the new repository provider.